-The task will be to produce a joint report identifying problems across the sector and accompanying analysis to suggest effective potential solutions to those problems.
+The aim would be to produce a joint report sharing learning across the sector.
 Its focus would be to understand ways in which the actions and interventions may differ from those designed to address the gender pay gap, whether the experiences of staff from different Black, Asian and minority ethnic (BAME) backgrounds are influencing interventions, and the intersectionality with gender.

 This work would ideally commence after the current Athena SWAN review is published so that the terms of reference could take into account any significant developments arising from that review.
-We will set up a task and finish group to undertake this work and this group, once established, would agree a timeline for the completion of its work.
+We will set up a working group to undertake this work and the working group, once established, would agree a timeline for the completion of its work.